Schnauzer Ears Stand Up – Is That A Problem? Possible Reasons

 Another effective measure you can take for your puppy to keep his ears laid down is to follow the taping method.
 This method is also a pretty simple one.
 Firstly, observe the ears of your puppy and determine what size of tape you are going to need.
 Get your desired size tape.
 It can be 3 to 4 inches long.
 If you prefer a longer size than this, it’s okay too.

 At this stage, you are going to need help from another person.
 Well, you can do this on your own too, but it will be better with the help of another person.
-Tell him to hold your dog still and the ears at a position where they look great.
+Tell him to hold your dog still and the ears in a position where they look great.
 Lastly, tape both ears with a single tape.
-You can use two tapes too but we prefer only one.
+You can use two tapes too, but we prefer only one.

 However, you should tape your puppy only for 2-3 days and then observe the changes.
 If you think he needs more, tape your puppy again.